ZoneMinder/zoneminder/docs/installationguide/redhat.rst

 - Troubleshooting becomes easier if we are all building ZoneMinder the same way.

-The build instructions below make use of a custom script called "buildzm.sh".
-Advanced users are encouraged to view the contents of this script.
-Notice that the script doesn't really do a whole lot.
-The goal of the script is to simply make the process a little easier for the first time user.
-Once you become familar with the build process, you can issue the mock commands found in the buildzm.sh script yourself if you so desire.

 ***IMPORTANT***
 Certain commands in these instructions require root privileges while other commands do not.
 Pay close attention to this.
 If the instructions below state to issue a command without a “sudo” prefix, then you should *not* be root while issuing the command.
-Getting this incorrect will result in a failed build.
+Getting this incorrect will result in a failed build, or worse a broken system.

 Set Up Your Environment
 ***********************
 Before you begin, set up an rpmbuild environment by following `this guide <http://wiki.centos.org/HowTos/SetupRpmBuildEnvironment>`_ by the CentOS developers.

-Next, navigate to `Zmrepo <http://zmrepo.zoneminder.com/>`_, and follow the instructions to enable zmrepo on your system.
+In addition, make sure RPM Fusion is enabled as described in the previous section `How to Install ZoneMinder`_.

-With zmrepo enabled, issue the following command:
+With RPM Fusion enabled, issue the following command:

 ::

-    sudo yum install zmrepo-mock-configs mock
+    sudo yum install mock-rpmfusion-free mock

 Add your user account to the group mock: